Whopper: BK Whopper Bar

-The BK Whopper Bar is limited service concept created by Burger King in 2009.
+The BK Whopper Bar is a limited service concept created by Burger King in 2009.
 Whopper Bars are smaller footprint, specialized stores with a menu limited to the company's Whopper, crispy chicken sandwich and grilled chicken sandwich sandwiches; drinks; and desserts.
 The menu features higher-end ingredients and variants not sold in the normal Burger King locations.
 The concept is similar to the McCafé concept from rival McDonald's, and like the McCafé locations they are designed to go into airports, casinos, and other areas with limited amounts of space.

 The menu at the Whopper Bar features as many as 10 variants on the Whopper, including the Western Whopper, the Texas Double Whopper and the Angry Whopper.
 Additionally, a customization section allows the customer to have a personalized Whopper made with ingredients such as jalapeño peppers, steak sauce or blue cheese.
 The open station differs from the company's usual kitchen model in that it is in plain sight of the customer instead of being located in the back-end of the store.
 The intent of the design is to add a sense of showmanship to the concept.

 Additionally, the company sells beer at the Whopper Bar locations, including Budweiser, Bud Light, and Miller Lite in aluminum bottles designed to maintain temperature.
 The move, designed to target the important 30-and-under demographic, has been called risky by industry analysts because the company is known as a fast food purveyor and not as an alcoholic beverages seller.
 Other industry consultants have disagreed with the assessment, believing that the move is timely because the company is growing with its aging customer base.